 Hotspot Shield has improved its customer support lately, meaning you will probably just want to contact them in case there’s any type of issue.
 If not, there’s an alternative available in your app.

 Each of these options leads to a FAQ with extensive answers to many questions, ranging from a basic “What is a VPN” to something more specific like “Can’t watch Hulu.”
 Sadly, this FAQ lacks a Search function available on Hotspot’s website, where you can also submit a ticket.
 Therefore, even though it’s listed conveniently, most likely, it’ll be browsed in the unlikely event the site’s live chat goes down.

-Hotspot Shield for Android is a great VPN for those who want the best speed and access to the restricted content, such as US Netflix library.
-Users who are more concerned with their privacy and want to customize their VPN connection should look elsewhere.
+Hotspot Shield for Android is a great VPN for those who want the best speed and access to the restricted content, such as the US Netflix library.
+Users who are more concerned with their privacy and wish to customize their VPN connection should look elsewhere.

 And there’s always Hotspot’s free version, which is a big plus in times when VPN services are quietly shutting down not just free trials but also money-back guarantees.

-However, if security and privacy is your primary concern, we recommend checking the alternatives for Hotspot Shield on our list of best Android VPNs in 2019.
+However, if security and privacy are your primary concern, we recommend checking the alternatives for Hotspot Shield on our list of best Android VPNs in 2020.